Play on Pedals Training

 Pre-school children will learn about the parts of a bicycle, how to fit a helmet correctly and the basics of looking after their bikes.
 Through a series of fun and imaginative activities, they will be helped to develop their balance and control skills, often using a pedal-less balance bike.

 When ready, children will get the opportunity to move onto a pedal bike.
-All sessions and games are designed to support confidence, interactive learning and development physical skills.
+All sessions and games are designed to support confidence, interactive learning and development of physical skills.

 Where does Play on Pedals happen?